-Ever since Beijing erupted in a rage following remaining December’s detention of Huawei leader economic officer Meng Wanzhou on a U.S. Justice Department warrant in Vancouver, Justin Trudeau’s authorities have been strangely incoherent in it tries to explain away the most spectacular rupture in diplomatic family members between Canada and China since the first trade of ambassadors returned in 1970.
+Ever since Beijing erupted in rage following the detention of Huawei leader economic officer Meng Wanzhou on a U.S. Justice Department warrant in Vancouver in December, Justin Trudeau’s authorities have been strangely incoherent in trying to explain away the most spectacular rupture in diplomatic family members between Canada and China since the first trade of ambassadors returned in 1970.

 Well, now we know why.